KoenLBekx/laconic/README.md

 - `R` declares routines that will run in an isolated environment;
 - `R,` declares routines that will share the caller's variables.

-> *Note: routines will always share the stack and routines known to their caller, and the caller will always have access to stack items pushed by a called routine or other routines declared by a called routine.
-In other words, the stack and collection of routines are global.*
+> *Note: routines will always share the stack and routines known to their caller, and the caller will always have access to stack items pushed by a called routine or to other routines declared by a called routine.*

+> *In other words, the stack and collection of routines are global.*

 The `R` and `R,` operators expect two operands:
-- the routine's name or identifier, which can be any value type (empty, number or string);
+- the routine's name or identifier, which can be a number or a string;
 - the operation to be performed.

 If more than two arguments are given (using parentheses), all operands after the routine name will be executed when the routine is run.